Unique partnership and special diamonds

 Exciting diamond discoveries are becoming the norm at Canada’s newest diamond mine.
-In recent weeks, two special diamonds were uncovered at Gahcho Kué in the Northwest Territories.
-These diamonds were 84.65-carat and 53.90-carat gem quality diamonds.
+Earlier this summer, two special diamonds were uncovered at Gahcho Kué in the Northwest Territories.
+These diamonds were 84.65-carat and 53.90-carat gem-quality diamonds.
 They have already been sold to a manufacturer to soon appear on the public retail market.

 A unique partnership at Gahcho Kué

 Gahcho Kué is a joint venture between Mountain Province Diamonds (49 per cent) and De Beers (51 per cent).
-De Beers acts as operator, running the day-to-day operations at the mine.
-“They bring their wealth of experience managing world-class deposits from around the globe to us at Gahcho Kué,” said Reid Mackie, vice president of diamond marketing at Mountain Province Diamonds.
+De Beers acts as the operator, running the day-to-day operations at the mine.
+“They bring their wealth of experience managing world-class deposits from around the globe to us at Gahcho Kué,” said Reid Mackie, vice-president of diamond marketing at Mountain Province Diamonds.

 Evaluating Gahcho Kué’s diamonds

 Mountain Province and De Beers have created a sophisticated system to split the diamonds fairly by value.
 This is most evident in the case of splitting the mine’s most valuable diamond category—the Fancies (fancy-coloured diamonds) and Specials (stones larger than 10.8 carats).

 “With these diamonds, they are so rare that there is no homogeneity—no two are alike,” Mackie said.

 The uniqueness and rarity of each Fancy or Special stone make it impossible to determine an equitable split of the category simply by weight.
 Instead, each company brings in a team of expert valuers from around the world to evaluate each stone individually and arrive at an independent valuation.
 “Each partner then bids against one another for the right to buy out the other partner’s share and then market 100 per cent of the stones independently,” said Mackie.